dustinfast/PTC-Sim/README.md

 ## # TODO

 * Connection timeout watcher causes no graceful quit
-* Web Output: logs and broker queue sizes
+* Web Output: logs and broker monitor
 * Better exception bubbling to start.py
 * Trackline legend: No 220 coverage, restricted, etc.
 * Broker queue msg expire time

+* Allow other track models to be easily loaded via Google Earth
 * Move JSON data to SQL
 * Ensure PEP8 for file headers, imports, and docstrings (model after Tack and connection, but move public members to class level-doc)
 * Privatize necessary members and do validation on public members
-* Readme screenshots and high-level images
+* Readme screenshots and high-level PTC images
 * Move to py3 - config = configparser.ConfigParser()
 * Track Circuits, to aid col avoidance.
 * Use multiprocessing instead of threading where reasonable